 Opportunity for landholders to receive funding to carry out weed control

-The funding, which is available through the Western Weed Management Program, seeks to improve and sustain the condition of natural resources in the Western region through control measures for invasive species, specifically African Boxthorn, which threatens the condition of the Coolibah Black-Box Endangered Ecological Community.
+The Western Weed Management Program, which is offering funding for all priority weeds listed in the Western Regional Strategic Weed Management Plan 2017-2022, seeks to improve and sustain the condition of natural resources in the Western region through control measures for invasive species, specifically African Boxthorn, which threatens the condition of the Coolibah-Black Box Endangered Ecological Community.

 African Boxthorn is an aggressive invader of pastures, roadsides, reserves, remnant bushland and waterways.
 It forms an impenetrable, spiny thicket that inhibits the movement of stock and provides a haven for feral animals.